nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

 # Exercise 1: Home Page

+This exercise is focused on writing good CSS.

 Implement the home page as shown in the
 [visual design](https://www.figma.com/file/UdOTt1Z2fTnm0Cbi0FA1We/Bullsfirst).
 This is a responsive page and should look good on mobile, tablets and desktop.